Day Trip to Hallstatt from Vienna: Everything you Need to Know!

 - A stop at Schloss Ort, a castle located on a little island on Lake Traunsee

-- You will make a stop for a restroom and snack break at a restaurant about an hour and a half in
+They do a good job of breaking up the drive on the way there.
+You make a stop for a restroom and snack break at a restaurant about an hour and a half into the drive.

-- About 45 minutes from Hallstatt you will stop at Schloss Ort, an Austrian castle perched on an island in a lake (about 30-40 minutes)
+Then, about 45 minutes from Hallstatt there is a quick stop at Schloss Ort, an Austrian castle perched on a lake island (about a 30-40 minute stop.)

 We took the “Hallstat & Alpine Peaks day Trip with Skywalk” tour with 7Travel